EbrahimGhezeljeh/web3auth-core-kit-examples/README.md

-# Web3Auth Core Kit Examples
+solona# Web3Auth Core Kit Examples

 [Web3Auth](https://web3auth.io) is a plugable auth infrastructure for Web3 wallets and applications.
 It streamlines the onboarding of both mainstream and crypto native users under a minute by providing experiences that they're most